szhang06/Time-Series-Analysis-for-Transportation/README.md

 The **22nd Century Sporting League** aims to optimize transportation logistics for the **2102 season** by determining the **minimum number of jets** required and calculating the **total fuel cost** based on forecasted fuel prices.

 ### ****Data Provided****
-1. team_flights.csv: Contains flight schedules for teams, including departure and landing times.
+1. team_flights.csv: Contains 2102 season flight schedules for teams, including departure and landing times.

 2. fuel_price.csv: Contains daily fuel prices for the 2101 season.